inmanta/inmanta-core/docs/source/quickstart.rst

 Impera exists of several components:

-   * A compiler that builds the configuration model
+   * A compiler that builds the configuration model,
-   * The central Impera server that stores states
+   * The central Impera server that stores states,
    * Impera agents on each managed system that deploy configuration changes.

-In the remainder of this chapter we will install the framework but use it without external server and agentless.
+In the remainder of this chapter we will install the framework but use it without external server and without agents.

 .. warning::

    DO NOT run this guide on your own machine, or it will be reconfigured.
-Use a two virtual machines, with hostnames vm1 and vm2 to be fully compatible with this guide.
+Use two virtual machines, with hostnames vm1 and vm2 to be fully compatible with this guide.
 This guide has been tested on Fedora 21 and Ubuntu 14.04.

 Installing Impera
 =================

-For Ubuntu 14.04 (trusty) and Fedora 21, follow the instruction below.
+For Ubuntu 14.04 (trusty) and Fedora 21, follow the instructions below.
 For other distributions, install from `source <https://github.com/impera-io/impera>`_.
 The `readme <https://github.com/impera-io/impera/blob/master/Readme.md>`_ contains installation instructions to install Impera from source.